My Plantiful Cooking

 ❔Commonly asked questions

-Can I substitute vital wheat gluten with other kinds of flour?
+Can I substitute vital wheat gluten with other flour?

 Partially sliced seitan beef on a chopping board topped with chopped cilantro.